 California Government Code 65302.15(a) requires upon the next revision of a Local Hazard Mitigation Plan on or after January 1, 2022, or beginning on or before January 1, 2022, if a local jurisdiction has not adopted a local hazard mitigation plan, the safety element to be reviewed and updated as necessary to identify evacuation routes and their capacity, safety, and viability under a range of emergency scenarios.
-The bill would authorize a city or county that has adopted a local hazard mitigation plan, emergency operations plan, or other document that fulfills commensurate goals and objectives to use that information in the safety element to comply with this requirement by summarizing and incorporating by reference that other plan or document in the safety element.
+The bill would authorize a city or county that has adopted a local hazard mitigation plan, or other document that fulfills commensurate goals and objectives to use that information in the safety element to comply with this requirement.
 To comply with this requirement, the City has prepared the Foster City AB 747 Emergency Evacuation Assessment (Appendix A).